EXPLAINER: Why World Bank is under fire over set of rankings

 WHAT IS THE “DOING BUSINESS” REPORT?

 In 2002, the bank introduced the report, whose annual rankings highlight which countries have adopted policies favorable to businesses and which haven’t — and how much they’re improving or regressing.
-The bank, which collects information from about tens of thousands of accountants, lawyers and other professionals in 190 countries, assesses how easy it is to do such things as start a business, obtain a construction permit or connect to the electrical grid.
+The bank, which collects information from tens of thousands of accountants, lawyers and other professionals in 190 countries, assesses how easy it is to do such things as start a business, obtain a construction permit or connect to the electrical grid.
 Last year, New Zealand ranked No. 1 and Somalia No. 190.
 The United States was No. 6.

 WHY WAS THE REPORT IMPORTANT?

-Its rankings have been interpreted by the media and by investors as a proxy for how much countries welcome foreign investment.
+Though meant to measure how governments treat domestic businesses, the rankings have often been interpreted by the media and by investors as a proxy for how much countries welcome foreign investment.

 “Any quantitative model of country risk has built this into ratings,” says Timothy Ash, an emerging market strategist at the fixed income manager BlueBay Asset Management.
 “Money and investments are allocated on the back of this series.”